bhuvxn/HealthSimple/README.md

-Developed with a react frontend, a flask backend and coheres nlp technology which is used to generate nutrition summaries
+Developed with a react frontend, a flask backend and coheres nlp technology which is used to generate nutrition summaries Nutritonal data is webscraped using python beautiful soup, the nutritional data of user entered ingredients is then put through cohere ai which turns it into a feedback message with a custom made ml model

 ## User story: